Easy Strawberry Rhubarb Crisp

 He surprised us with an early visit…he didn’t make it out of the kitchen, walks into the den with a plate full of my Easy Strawberry Rhubarb Crisp….the sounds coming from him were, “mmmmmmmmm, this is really good Mom, can I have this for my birthday???…” 10 stars ********** rating for Nettie.

 - 1 1/2 pounds rhubarb, cut into 1-inch pieces (about 4 cups)

 - 8 tablespoons (1 stick) cold unsalted butter, cut into small pieces

 - 1/2 cup rolled oats

 - 1/4 cup hazelnuts, skinned, toasted, and chopped (optional)

 - 1 pint of sliced strawberries

 Heat oven to 350 degrees.
 Combine rhubarb, granulated sugar, and orange zest and juice in a large bowl.
 Stir to combine.

 In another bowl, combine flour, brown sugar, and cinnamon.
-Rub butter into flour mixture with your fingers until it is well incorporated and large crumbs form.
+Rub the butter into the flour mixture with your fingers until it is well incorporated and large crumbs form.
 Add oats and nuts and combine.

-Turn rhubarb into a 1 1/2-quart baking dish, scatter raspberries and strawberries evenly over surface, and cover with crumb topping.
-Bake until topping is brown and crisp and juices are bubbling, about 45 minutes.
+Turn rhubarb into a 1 1/2-quart baking dish, scatter raspberries and strawberries evenly over the surface, and cover with crumb topping.
+Bake until the topping is brown and crisp and juices are bubbling about 45 minutes.
 Let cool slightly before serving.